-Male Rhesus monkeys (macaca mulatta - 3 to 5 kg) were used in pharmacology studies and pharmacokinetic studies employed both male rhesus and cynomolgus non-human primates.
-All primate studies were conducted under a collaborative agreement between Kalypsys and Yunnan Laboratory Primate Laboratory Inc. (Kunming City, China) as per guidelines for primate health/welfare and use in animal experimentation implemented by relevant regulatory authorities.
-Additional studies were conducted at Biological Resources Laboratory of the University of Illinois-Chicago (BRL) under a collaborative research agreement between Kalypsys and CorDynamics and the study conduct was governed by USDA Animal Welfare Act and the ILAR Guide for the Care and Use of Laboratory Animals.
+Primates.
+Male Rhesus monkeys (Macaca mulatta; 3-5 kg) were used in pharmacology studies, and pharmacokinetic studies used both male rhesus and cynomolgus nonhuman primates.
+All primate studies were conducted under a collaborative agreement between Kalypsys and Yunnan Laboratory Primate Laboratory Inc. (Kunming City, China) per guidelines for primate health/welfare and use in animal experimentation implemented by relevant regulatory authorities.
+Additional studies were conducted at the Biological Resources Laboratory of the University of Illinois (Chicago, IL) under a collaborative research agreement between Kalypsys and CorDynamics (Chicago, IL), and the study was governed by the U.S. Drug Administration Animal Welfare Act and the Institute of Laboratory Animals.

-Drug Substance, Dose Formulations and Pharmacokinetic Studies

-A HCl salt form of KLYP961 was used in all the studies described herein and doses refer to its neutral form.
-Details of oral and intravenous formulations, and methodology for pharmacokinetic profiling, are summarized in Supplemental Methods S3.
+Drug Substance, Dose Formulations, and Pharmacokinetic Studies.
+A HCl salt form of KLYP961 was used in the studies described herein, and doses refer to its neutral form.
+Details of oral and intravenous formulations and methodology for pharmacokinetic profiling are summarized in Supplemental Methods S3.

-Pharmacology Studies

-Effects of KLYP961 were examined in the mouse LPS model for inhibition of iNOS enzyme activity in vivo.
-Effects on pain processing were determined in a mouse formalin model, the CCI and Chung models, and in a primate model of capsaicin-induced thermal hyperalgesia.
-Effects on inflammation were assessed in carrageenan-inducd paw edema and hyperalgesia, and in PBQ-induced peritoneal writhing models.
-Detailed methods for these models are summarized Supplemental Methods S4.
+Pharmacology Studies.
+The effects of KLYP961 were examined in the mouse LPS model for the inhibition of iNOS enzyme activity in vivo.
+Effects on pain processing were determined in a mouse formalin model, the chronic constrictive nerve injury (CCI) model, the Chung model (Kim and Chung, 1992), and a primate model of capsaicin-induced thermal hyperalgesia.
+The effects on inflammation were assessed in carrageenan-induced paw edema and hyperalgesia and in PBQ-induced peritoneal writhing models.
+Detailed methods for these models are summarized in Supplemental Methods S4.

-Mouse LPS Test

-Injection of LPS activates a cascade of inflammatory pathways leading to production of cytokines such as TNF $\alpha$ , II-1 and IL-6, and induces enzymes such as iNOS.
+Mouse LPS Test.
+Injection of LPS activates a cascade of inflammatory pathways, leading to production of cytokines such as tumor necrosis factor α , interleukin-1, and interleukin-6, and induces enzymes such as iNOS.
 The latter is reflected in time-dependent increases in plasma nitrates.